 You can have a signature item, a particular food or drink that is your own invention- an item that your restaurant becomes known for.
 Customized food items, fusion dishes, ‘Chef Special’ items and sample celebrity dishes are the new fad that is pulling people in.

 Your signature item can be anything from a drink which is mixed with 2-3 other drinks or croquettes, sandwiches, burgers with options of 7-10 stuffings.
 Just make sure that it is lip-smackingly delicious!

 2. Serve Outstanding Food & Service

 There is no denying that even though the brand status and ostentatious interiors of a restaurant attract a majority of customers, the actual reason why people consider a restaurant is for food.

-You should invest the extra money that you saved from being spared of the higher rentals at high-end markets of your city in hiring some great cooks.
-It is believed that restaurants in poor locations serve bad quality food.
+You should invest the extra money that you saved from being spared of the higher rentals at high-end markets of your city in hiring some great cooks and servers.
+It is believed that restaurants in poor locations serve bad quality food and pay little attention to service.
 Considering this as a challenge, you should ensure that the quality and taste of all items in your restaurant are of optimum level.

 3. Employ Effective Marketing

 If you decide to go for a relatively poor restaurant location, you would be saving a substantial amount of money, that would otherwise go in paying an obscene amount of rent for a prime location.
 You can use this money to aggressively market your restaurant that is certain to give a high return.
 Spending on the marketing of your restaurant can actually turn out to be a better investment, since once you get the word out, and customers start pouring in, you can cut down on the marketing cost.
 The rent of a pricey location, however, would only increase over time.